-Fatigue is a gradual decline of physical and mental alertness that can lead to drowsiness or sleepiness.
+Fatigue leads to a gradual decline of physical and mental alertness that can result in drowsiness or sleepiness.

 Fatigue impairs our faculties, and we often do not even realize it.
 Just like alcohol, accumulated fatigue reduces our ability to concentrate, affects our judgment and reflexes, and thus our ability to drive.

-Although heavy vehicle drivers are not the only ones to be subject to fatigue at the wheel, they are particularly concerned by this problems due to:
+Although all drivers are subject to fatigue at the wheel, heavy vehicle drivers are especially prone to this problem, in particular due to:

 long work hours